Edward R. Roybal: Statewide

-During his time in the City Council, Roybal, as a prominent young Democrat, received encouragement to run for higher office.
+During his time on the City Council, Roybal, as a prominent young Democrat, received encouragement to run for higher office.
 In 1954, he ran for lieutenant governor, losing to Republican incumbent Harold J. Powers, who had been appointed to the position after Lieutenant Governor Goodwin Knight acceded to the governorship after Earl Warren was named Chief Justice of the United States, by 1,764,035 votes (44.66%) to 2,185,918 (55.34%).

 Running in 1958 against Ernest E. Debs for a seat on the Los Angeles County Board of Supervisors, Roybal lost a bitterly contested election in which he held a slim lead on election night, but lost after four recounts gave the election to Debs.

 U.S. Congress

 Despite this, Roybal ran for Congress in 1962, winning election in the 25th District, an area that included his native Boyle Heights, the larger East Los Angeles area, Downtown, and parts of Hollywood.
 Beginning his term in 1963, he became the first Latino Congressperson from California since the 1879 election of Romualdo Pacheco.

 As Congressman, Roybal was generally known for a low-key legislative style.
 In his first term, he served on the Interior and Insular Affairs Committee and the Post Office Committee.
 In his next term, he served on the Foreign Affairs Committee and on the Veteran's Affairs Committee.
+Roybal also voted in favor of the Civil Rights Acts of 1964, Civil Rights Act of 1968, and the Voting Rights Act of 1965.

 Beginning in 1971, he served on the House Appropriations Committee for more than two decades and authored a number of bills, many of which were not universally popular, which offered support for groups he saw as disenfranchised; many of his actions were on behalf of veterans, the elderly, and Mexican-Americans.
 In 1967 he wrote the first bill giving federal support to bilingual education, creating specialized language instruction for immigrant populations.
 As Chairman of the House Select Committee on Aging, he led a successful campaign to restore $15 million in funding the low-cost health programs for senior citizens and an expanded public housing program for seniors.
-In 1982 he worked to preserve the Meals on Wheels program and veterans' preferences in hiring.
+In 1982, he worked to preserve the Meals on Wheels program and veterans' preferences in hiring.
 In the early 1980s, against the wishes of many of his own constituents, he argued for expanded funding for AIDS research.

-In 1976 he became a founder of the Congressional Hispanic Caucus (CHC) and later co-founded the National Association of Latino Elected and Appointed Officials.
+In 1976, he became a founder of the Congressional Hispanic Caucus (CHC) and later co-founded the National Association of Latino Elected and Appointed Officials.
 In 1986, as chair of the Congressional Hispanic Caucus, he led the unsuccessful opposition to the Simpson-Mazzoli Act.